karrick/goavro/README.md

 same function or method names but provides a different method signature to an accepted standard.
 Go has particular strong emphasis on what a Reader and Writer are, and they conflict with what the Avro specification describes as a reader and a writer.
+Thus goavro shys away from using the terms _reader_ and _writer_ as most Avro tools and libraries would normally use.

 In Go, an `io.Reader` reads data from the stream specified at object instantiation time into a preallocated slice of bytes and returns both